-Showtime's insightful documentary on Eric Clapton was released a few weeks ago.
+Showtime’s insightful documentary on Eric Clapton is quite impactful.
 The documentary uses photos, interviews with famous friends and previously unreleased video footage to let fans see an entirely different side of Clapton.
 Here were a few things we learned after watching this documentary.

 He Became Interested In The Blues As A Youngster